 Although it is certainly difficult to balance the desire to protect oneself from a finding of ineffective assistance of counsel against the obligation to ensure that the client does not suffer from counsel's mistakes, the better view is that professional integrity and enlightened self-interest combine to motivate counsel to aid the client as much as the truth will allow.
 Nothing counsel says to aid the client can be used against counsel in a malpractice action.
 Smith v Lewis (1975) 13 C3d 349, 118 CR 621, disapproved on other grounds in Marriage of Brown (1976) 15 C3d 838, 851 n14, 126 CR 633.
 It is also wise for counsel to attempt to mitigate any damage suffered by the client.
 It is impossible for a criminal defendant to win a malpractice action unless he or she is actually innocent.
 Lynch v Warwick (2002) 95 CA4th 267, 270, 115 CR2d 391.
 Finally, the State Bar has never taken, and presumably never will take, disciplinary action against counsel solely on the basis of a mistake.
 It is simply not an ethical violation.
 See Cal Rules of Prof Cond 3-110(A) (incompetence must be intentional, reckless, or repeated to warrant discipline).
-A candid admission of a mistake, if one has been made, is professionally less damaging, and personally less distasteful, than being cross-examined and having one's credibility assailed by new counsel for a former client.
-In fact, a single isolated mistake is not grounds for discipline.
+In fact, a single isolated negligent mistake is not grounds for discipline.
 See Call v State Bar (1955) 45 C2d 104, 109, 287 P2d 761.
+A candid admission of a mistake, if one has been made, is professionally less damaging, and personally less distasteful, than being crossexamined and having one's credibility assailed by new counsel for a former client.